The first visitors in Florida arrived by boat—Juan Ponce de León and his crew 500 years ago—and it's still the best way to see the Sunshine State.

 The 90-minute Island Queen cruise is $28 for adults on a 140-passenger double-decker boat.

 This boat tour takes you to a fascinating destination you can't reach by land.
-Centered around Jonathan Dickinson State Park in Hobe Sound, the narrated tour on the Loxahatchee Queen II takes you down the jungle-esque Loxahatchee River, which is worth the trip by itself.
+Centered around Jonathan Dickinson State Park in Hobe Sound, the narrated tour on the Loxahatchee Queen II takes you down the jungle-esque Loxahatchee River north of West Palm Beach, which is worth the trip by itself.

 A tour highlight, though, is a visit to the home of Trapper Nelson, one of those fabulous characters who helped make Florida funky in the state's early days.